"Auden, honey wake up, please." Auden opened her eyes to see her mother standing next to her bed.

 Auden shut her trunk and grabbed the handle before pulling it off of her bed.
 She headed down the stairs, dragging her trunk behind her, and met her parents in the living room.
 They were traveling by Floo Powder to Grimmauld Place and meeting the Weasleys there.

 "I'll take your trunk and go first.
 You and your mother will follow," Mr. Parker told Auden, dragging her trunk into the fireplace with him.
 He threw down some powder.
-"12 Gimmauld Place!" he yelled as he vanished into green flames.
+"12 Gimmauld Place!" he said as he vanished into green flames.

 "Come on, dear," Mrs. Parker said, stepping into the fireplace.
 Auden followed and stood next to her mother who grabbed a handful of powder and threw it down, yelling out their destination.